Altheme History, Family Crest & Coats of Arms

 Early Notables of the Altheme family (pre 1700)

-Kent who married Adam Langstroth, the head of a landed family in Yorkshire with 'a considerable dowry'; and Sir James Altham was...
+Distinguished members of the family include Agnes of Eltham (1498-1530), an English noblewoman who was an orphan and ward of Dartford Priory in Dartford, Kent who married Adam Langstroth, the head of a landed family in Yorkshire with 'a considerable dowry'.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Althemes to arrive on North American shores: